savonet/book/workflow.md

 ### Skipping tracks

-Every source has a method `skip` which allows skipping the current track and go to the next one.
+Every source has a method `skip` whose purpose is to skip the current track and go to the next one.
 For instance, if our main source is `s`, we can hear the first 5 seconds of each track of `s` with

 ```{.liquidsoap include="liq/source.skip.liq" from=2}
 ```

-We could also easily use this to register a telnet command but this done by default with the `playlist` operator: you can always use the `skip` telnet command (or `id.skip` if an identifier `id` was specified for the source) to skip the current song.
+We could also easily use this to register a telnet command, but this done by default with the `playlist` operator: you can always use the `skip` telnet command (or `id.skip` if an identifier `id` was specified for the source) to skip the current song.
 For instance, with the script